 Modern methods for time series analysis have significantly evolved, incorporating advanced statistical techniques, machine learning algorithms, and artificial intelligence.
-These methods are capable of handling large volumes of data, complex patterns, and non-linear relationships, making them suitable for a wide range of applications, from finance and business forecasting to environmental monitoring and healthcare.
-In this section, we highlight several approaches that represented fundamental advances in the field, or introduced paradigms that became the foundation for more advanced approaches.
+These methods are capable of handling large volumes of data, complex patterns, and non-linear relationships, making them suitable for a wide range of applications.
+In this section, we highlight several approaches that represented fundamental advances in the field or introduced paradigms that became the foundation for more advanced approaches.